gdawar95/Machine_Learning_tutorial_1/README.md

 # Machine_Learning_tutorial_1
- we will be using the popular machine learning library scikit-learn in tandem with a popular scientific computing library in Python, NumPy, to investigate basic machine learning principles and models.
+We will be using the popular machine learning library scikit-learn in tandem with a popular scientific computing library in Python, NumPy, to investigate basic machine learning principles and models.

 The topics that will be covered in this lab include: